s3728629/Saucy-Onigiri-Assignment-2/README.md

 # Saucy-Onigiri-Assignment-2
-This is where we upload our drafts, content and progress of code.
+This is where you upload your drafts for code.